Wildsong/docker-pgadmin/README.md

 This gives access only to the machine living at 10.10.10.210 and requires a password.

-After you edit pg_hba.conf you must restart the PostgreSQL server, I do that by restarting ArcGIS Datastore.
+After you edit pg_hba.conf you must restart the PostgreSQL server, I do that by restarting the ArcGIS Datastore service, not the whole machine.

+Caveat Emptor:
 Note that if you get this line wrong, your PostgreSQL instance will not restart, the ArcGIS Datastore will say that it restarted but when you check the logs it will tell you there is an error in the file.